evanwill/_drafts/_notes/dual-python-notebook.md

 ## Add more Jupyter stuff

 Conda has a few other addons available for Jupyter.
-Check the [documentation](https://docs.continuum.io/anaconda/jupyter-notebook-extensions) to learn more.
+Check the [extension documentation](https://docs.anaconda.com/anaconda/user-guide/tasks/use-jupyter-notebook-extensions/) to learn more.

 ## Other notebooks